Session Replay

 See compatibility.

 The Contentsquare team can add versions of your app in the block list to make sure Session Replay does not start on these versions.
-This can be useful when a problem is discovered on a specific version of your app, such as a Personal Data for which the masking was forgotten.
+This is done when a problem is discovered on a specific version of your app, such as a Personal Data for which the masking was forgotten.
 This allows to keep Session Replay working on the other app versions (especially the new ones with the fix).

 The SDK monitors the application lifecycle events and the view hierarchy, and generates Session Replay data from the behavior of the app, the content of the screen and the interaction of the user.
 These events are then locally stored, and eventually sent to our servers in batches.
 We then aggregate that data to create usable visual information into our Web Application, which you use to gather insights.